cdapio/cdap/cdap-docs/developers-manual/source/getting-started/building-apps.rst

 Once an application is deployed:

-- You can go to the Application's detail page in the CDAP Console by clicking on the Application's name in the *Overview* page.
+- You can go to the Application's detail page in the CDAP UI by clicking on the Application's name in the *Development* page.
 (It can be reached by clicking on the *Application* button in the left sidebar of the window.)
 Now you can *Start* or *Stop* any of the Processes or Queries associated with the application; or
 - From the Standalone CDAP SDK directory, use the :ref:`Command Line Interface<cli>`.